mozilla/normandy/docs/user/actions/console-log.rst

 console-log: Log to the Console
 ===============================
 The ``console-log`` action logs a message to the `Browser Console`_.
-It's mostly used for testing purposes.
+It's only used for testing purposes.

 Arguments
 ---------